M0Shalaan/express-app/README.md

 - Open your browser or use tools like Postman to test the API.
 - Example endpoints:
-  - `GET /api/users`: Get a list of users.
+  - `GET /`: Get a list of users.
-  - `POST /api/users`: Create a new user.
+  - `POST /post`: Create a new user.
-  - `PUT /api/users/:id`: Update a user by ID.
+  - `PUT /update/:id`: Update a user by ID.
-  - `DELETE /api/users/:id`: Delete a user by ID.
+  - `DELETE /delete/:id`: Delete a user by ID.

 2. Interact with the HTML frontend:

 - Open `index.html` in your browser.
 - Use the provided forms to perform CRUD operations.
-- The frontend communicates with the API to display and manipulate data.
+- The frontend communicates with the API to display and manipulate data.git

-## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the project, feel free to submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.